Impartial Games: A Challenge for Reinforcement Learning: Reinforcement learning for Nim

-in which $N(s, a)$ is a counter that records the number of times action $a$ has been taken from state $s$, $s'|s, a\rightarrow s'$ denotes that action $a$ is taken at state $s$ and this simulation terminates at state $s'$, and $V(s')$ represents the value of the end state of a simulation for the perspective of the current player, obtained from either the value network if $s'$ is an intermediate state or the game itself as a reward if it is a terminal state.
-The $U(s,a)$ plays a critical role and is calculated using
+Here, $N(s, a)$ denotes the visit count for action $a$ from state $s$, and $V(s')$ is the value of the end state $s'$ of a simulation (either from the value network if $s'$ is an intermediate state, or the game outcome if terminal).
+The exploration term $U(s,a)$ plays a critical role and is calculated using:

-where the $c_{put}$ is a constant controlling the level of exploration.
-AlphaGo \cite{silver2016mastering}, AlphaGo Zero \cite{silver2017mastering} and AlphaZero \cite{silver2018general} all leave $c_{put}$ unspecified or tuned it empirically for specific games, we found its value significantly impacted performance on Nim.
-Setting $c_{put}$ too low excessively discourages exploration, while setting it too high weights down the action value, impairing the effectiveness of the search depth. \cite{tian2019elf} found setting $c_{put}=1.5$ yields satisfactory results, but this value along with other sensible ones like $c_{put}=\{1, 1.5, 2, 3\}$ (where $c_{put}=1.5$ yielded satisfactory results for Elf OpenGo \citep{tian2019elf}), performed poorly for Nim.
+The constant $c_{put}$ controls the balance between exploitation and exploration.
+While AlphaGo \citep{silver2016mastering}, AlphaGo Zero \citep{silver2017mastering}, and AlphaZero \citep{silver2018general} left $c_{put}$ unspecified or tuned it empirically for specific games, we found its value significantly impacted performance on Nim.
+Setting $c_{put}$ too low excessively discourages exploration, while setting it too high diminishes the action value's influence, impairing search depth effectiveness.
+Initial attempts with values common in other domains, such as $c_{put}=\{1, 1.5, 2, 3\}$ (where $c_{put}=1.5$ yielded satisfactory results for Elf OpenGo \citep{tian2019elf}), performed poorly for Nim.
 Consequently, we adopted a dynamically adjusted exploration term inspired by MuZero \citep{schrittwieser2020mastering}: